 A number of IU students each year choose to participate in a program organized by a different university or program provider.
 Although IU has more than 300 administered, co-sponsored, or unit-based programs on all eight campuses of Indiana University, we do not have a program in every country or city where you might want to study or you might not meet the eligibility requirements for our programs.
 For these reasons, and a number of others, students will study abroad with non-IU programs.

-Follow the application procedures to determine the steps you need to take to study on a non-IU program.
+- Follow the non-IU application procedures to determine the steps you need to take to study on a non-IU program.